GreatTyrion/google_trends_project/README.md

    You can find related file in `collect_bitcoin_trends_data_jupyter` folder
 5. Write and test the Python program (2 hours)
-6. Write the README.md file (3 hours)
+6. Write the README.md file, install and test the program in a new folder (3 hours)

 ## Methods
 When I took a look at the Google Trends in the beginning, my first idea is to